tanfwong/rfsoc_notes/_sources/ch3/deadlock.md

   tasks can access any data and continue their operations indefinitely.

-* Let reconsider the diamond-shaped data flow graph in {eq}`diamond` to see how the use of FIFOs of insufficient depth can cause a deadlock:
+* Let's reconsider the diamond-shaped data flow graph in {eq}`diamond` to see how the use of FIFOs of insufficient depth can cause a deadlock:
   ```{math}